 The workshops are part of our series of Erasmus+ funded resilience workshops, following on from our 'Creativity Builds Resilience' workshops where one participant told us: "The workshop was very helpful and inspiring.
 I've never experienced an online workshop in this moving way before.
 Connecting and exchanging with others in the breakout rooms and getting to apply the techniques together and to try them out instantly was very rewarding."
 In the two connected workshops, participants will learn about resilience tools for communities: - Landscape reading - Restoration - Transformation - Conservation & visualisation - Fairytales We promise fun and relaxing sessions to support resilience for you and your community.
 You can sign up for these free sessions here.
 Please feel free to pass this on to anyone who may be interested and let us know if this is something we can run for a group or organisation.
 Our next team task is to create an app for all to access details of the routes in the project Sustainability, Heritage, Health.
 Together with our three partners, we have now finished trialling the three routes in each partner country which make up the 'Sustainable Walks Programme.'
 The programme aims to create routes for people to learn about local heritage as well as initiatives to build sustainability.

 At Surefoot we have designed a one-day route within the city of Edinburgh, a 2-day route from Lenzie near Glasgow to Linlithgow, and a 3-day route alongside the coast of Fife with the option to finish in St. Andrews.
 The 1-day Edinburgh route stops at places such as the Patrick Geddes Museum that commemorates the life of the Scottish town planner and environmentalist, the local green cooperative 'The New Leaf', and the UNESCO-designated Dean Village at the outskirts of the city.
 Partners in Spain, Lithuania and Greece have designed routes along the St. James Way as it crosses the northern city of Santander, a section of the Lithuanian Baltic coast, and a route along the coast of Athens that ends at Sounio where there is an iconic temple dedicated to Poseidon.
 Happy walking until next update.
-The Environmental Rights Centre for Scotland’s (ERCS) vision is of a Scotland where every person’s right to live in a healthy environment is fully realised.
+Find out more about the SHH apps >> The Environmental Rights Centre for Scotland’s (ERCS) vision is of a Scotland where every person’s right to live in a healthy environment is fully realised.
 Individuals and communities can get support to use their rights to protect the environment, tackle climate change, improve local biodiversity and make greenspaces healthier and wilder.
 The aim is to provide help to challenge environmental injustices and advance our human right to a healthy environment.
 Shivali Fifield, associate of The Surefoot Effect and Chief Officer for the ERCS, explains: “We offer free advice on environmental law, which includes law relating to land-use planning, climate change, pollution control, environmental health, conservation, and any other field, for example transport and energy, to the extent that it impacts on the natural environment in Scotland.”

 If you need advice, get in contact by the online form www.ercs.scot/get-advice.
 This could be on a specific issue, for example a worrying planning application or loss of greenspace in your neighbourhood, or a more general question such as your rights to environmental information.
 To find out more about ERCS’s work on policy and law reform, check out www.ercs.scot and @ERCScot on twitter. |